 To do the Valsalva maneuver, breathe out forcefully for 10–15 seconds as you keep your mouth closed, and pinch your nose.
 The pressure this puts on your nasal sinuses helps alleviate hiccups.

 Peppermint essential oil can be used to get rid of hiccups because it stimulates belching by relaxing the lower esophageal sphincter.
 By placing one drop on the roof of your mouth, you can help stop the contractions that lead to them.

 Dilute peppermint oil with coconut or grapeseed oil before ingesting it.

 6. Try an Acid Reflux Diet

-Your body is trying to alert you to a problem in your digestive tract.
+Research states that your body is trying to alert you to a problem in your digestive tract.
 You should also work on slowing down while you eat, chewing your food well and eating smaller meals throughout the day instead of three large meals.
-(12)